spatie/laravel-newsletter/README.md

 $api = Newsletter::getApi();
 ```

-As this package currently only supports MailChimp this method will always return an instance of `[MailChimp](https://bitbucket.org/mailchimp/mailchimp-api-php)`.
+As this package currently only supports MailChimp this method will always return an instance of [the MailChimp API](https://bitbucket.org/mailchimp/mailchimp-api-php)`.

 ## Testing

+Run the tests with:
 ```bash
 vendor/bin/phpunit
 ```